 Machine washing should be avoided unless advised on the care label.
 When washing silk gentle hand washing is recommended.
 Luke warm water and a mild, non-alkaline soap should be used.
 Harsh detergents and those containing bleach or brighteners must be avoided.
 Soaking for more than a few minutes should be avoided.
 When rinsing, a little white vinegar can be added to remove any soap residue completely.
 The silk can then be rolled in a towel to remove excess water – do not twist or ring.
 Silk should normally be hung to dry, avoiding direct sunlight or direct heat.
 Where ironing is required, silk should be ironed when still damp using a ‘silk’ setting if one is indicated, otherwise using a cool setting.
 Fabric should be ironed on the reverse with a pressing cloth.
 The steam function of irons should not be used as this may leave water marks.
 ‘Scrunchie’ scarves or clothes should be rolled into their natural shape whilst still wet and allowed to dry naturally, without ironing.

 It is not necessary to wash silk prior to quilting.
-Where natural silk is being prepared for dyeing it may be washed gently as above to remove excess dressing so that the dyes may take more evenly.
+Where natural silk is being prepared for dyeing or painting it may be washed gently as above to remove excess dressing so that the dyes or paints may take more evenly.

 Silk can be used for curtains although there is a risk of fading from prolonged exposure to direct sunlight.
 Lining and interlining should be used.